Home

 Instead, what I have seen is a lovingly restored Victorian-style, waterfront mansion, originally built by Aaron Snow in the 1870s for his wife and family.

 Over the years, Mr. Snow's mansion has undergone quite a few incarnations.
 Its colorful history includes being used for a bootlegging operation, and later as a bordello.
-(The sisters who owned the Inn at that time called their particular style of Cape Cod accomodations a "boarding house", rather than a bordello.
+(The sisters who owned the Inn called it a "boarding house", rather than a bordello.
 Go figure!)

 The Orleans Waterfront Inn is open year round, and room rates include complementary breakfast ... plus the outside chance of meeting one or two of the Inn's long-ago residents.